ptrgags/ptrgags.github.io/pages/91_construction.md

 ## To Do:

-* Use Bootstrap to make things nicer and add a better navbar
 * Add pages for each project I want to showcase
-* Use a dark theme.
-I like dark themes better than light themes
 * Decide how the home page should look
 * Add tags to posts
+* Download minified Bootstrap
+* Better Project template
+* Allow for Thumbnails